 How to Generate Unlimited Voiceovers Without Paying Per Character

 Cloud TTS pricing adds up fast.
-ElevenLabs, Murf, and PlayHT all charge per character or per minute, and costs can reach thousands per year.
+ElevenLabs, Murf, and Speechify all charge per character or per minute, and costs can reach thousands per year.
 Here is how local TTS eliminates the meter entirely.

 The per-character model seems affordable until you do the math at scale.
 A single audiobook chapter runs 5,000-10,000 words.
 A full audiobook is 60,000-100,000 words.
-At PlayHT Creator pricing, one audiobook consumes your entire monthly quota.
 At ElevenLabs Pro ($48/mo), a 10-hour audiobook exceeds your 100-minute allotment.
+On Speechify Studio, voice cloning is gated behind the higher tier and the monthly quota disappears faster than most creators plan for.
 You either wait for next month or pay overage rates.

 For content creators producing daily or weekly voiceovers, the costs compound quickly.
 A YouTube creator publishing 5 videos per week with 2-minute voiceovers each uses roughly 40 minutes per month.
 That fits within ElevenLabs Creator ($22/mo, $264/year), but add longer videos, a second channel, or client work, and you jump to Pro ($48/mo, $576/year) or Scale ($99/mo, $1,188/year).